jceb/emmet.snippets/README.md

     enough to clone the repository in `~/.vim/bundle`
 * Test the functionality by opening a new buffer in vim `:vs`.
 Change `filetype` to html `setf html`.
-Write `et` and press `<Tab>` to expand the snippet to perform a self test
+Write `et` and press `<Tab>` to expand the snippet and perform a self test
   * All tests should pass